Enhance Your Education

 Study Abroad and Off-Campus Programs

 Knox offers you plenty of opportunities to begin exploring the world while still a student.
 Almost 50% of Knox students participate in off-campus study and consider their studies abroad to be the highlight of their college experiences.
 Knox offers several off-campus programs of particular interest to German students, including the Knox-Flensburg Exchange.
+Most recently, the German program co-organized and facilitated the European Identities (an interdisciplinary study and travel program) with faculty from History and Political Science.

 Knox is among the leading institutions whose graduates earn Fulbright awards for international teaching and research.
 Erin McKinstry '12 taught English in Germany and researched the impact of Turkish-German women writers on contemporary German literature, and Professor Todd Heidt received a German-American Fulbright Commission grant to attend a two-week seminar in Germany.
 Meet our other Fulbright recipients!